Rubbaducky95/Prediction-Model---Bachelor-thesis/README.md

 # Prediction model
+!!Instructions in progress!!
+Comments will be added soon...

 Reads output from Vadere simulation

 To use, paste the directory in which your output files are located for the specific simulation you want to review.